 Latin root fus means pour

-Comes from Latin fundere which means pour, melt, inject, fill, irrigate, gush, etc. The first idea is the object is about is liquid stuff, it can be water or metals in liquid state.
+Comes from Latin fundere which means pour, melt, inject, fill, irrigate, gush, etc. The first idea is the object is about liquid stuff, it can be water or metals in liquid state.
 The second idea is the action of fus is unthoughtful(kind like no brainer), without careful scrutiny and check, unpurposeful, when you use it to describe the huge amount of something, you mean there is quantity but no quality, the more doesn't mean better, it's usually negative.
 Say you got a profusion of information, it means there are a lot of information but most of them are just garbage and junk like many things on internet, the sheer quantity doesn't mean there are really useful for you, that's why we need Google and Facebook recommendations, without it we will get lost in ocean of information.
+Think about what it feels like to drink from the fire hose.

 - A Russian security think tank, says the profusion of armed robots is slow, as many get no further than the proposal stage.